QScience/pdfparser_code/README.md

 ## Java code

 The java code is responsible for converting .pdf files to txt which is used by the [parscit](http://aye.comp.nus.edu.sg/parsCit/).
+You can use ant to build the java project and use it to pdf to txt conversion.
+You should simply use the following code to build the project:

+	ant jar

+In case you have ant in your computer, it should make PDFConverter.jar file, which you can use to conversion with the following way:

+You can provide 1 or 2 arguments.
+The first argument is for an input file, or a folder, the second argument is for the output file or folder.
+In case you not provide the second argument, the converter will put the files next to the original one with an additional ".txt" extension.

 ## Parscit code